testcontainers/dind-drone-plugin/README.md

       - "redis:4.0.6"
     # Not mandatory; sets up image name 'aliases' by pulling from one registry and tagging
     #  as a different name.
 Intended as a simplistic mechanism for using a private registry
     #  rather than Docker Hub for a known set of images.
-Accepts a list, with = separating
+Accepts a dictionary of
-    #  private registry image name from the Docker Hub image that it is a substitute for.
+    #  private registry image name to the Docker Hub image that it is a substitute for.
     #  Note that all images are pulled synchronously before the build starts, so this is
     #  inefficient if any unnecessary images are listed.
     image_aliases:
-      - someregistry.com/redis:4.0.6=redis:4.0.6
+      someregistry.com/redis:4.0.6: redis:4.0.6
 ```

 When migrating to use this plugin from an ordinary build step, note that: